 Pasta is a fantastic first food for babies just starting their weaning journey.

-It’s easy to self feed and you can coat it in all sorts of nutritious sauces for baby to gum at and suck off.
+It’s easy to self feed and you can coat it in all sorts of nutritious sauces.
+Ideal for baby to gum at and suck at.
 This tomato and spinach pasta is a great option and easy to make.

-Choose large tube shaped pasta such as penne or fusilli which are easier for young babies to grip, and make sure to over cook it slightly so it’s nice and soft!
+Choose large tube shaped pasta such as penne or fusilli which are easier for young babies to grip.
+Make sure to over cook it slightly so it’s nice and soft!

 Did you know pairing your iron source with a vitamin C source (such as tomato) helps aid the bodies absorption of iron?